EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/sketch/public.files/emberos/ember-docs/README.md

 #### Deluge

 For sharing larger files, you will probably get better results just making a torrent, and sending the torrent file through Kouchat.

+#### Dat

+For sharing collections of files that can change over time, unlike fixed release torrents, we include Dat: https://docs.dat.foundation/
+Dat requires some very basic command line use, but is near-ideal for publishing files, and for keeping things in sync with public files.

+#### SyncThing

+For 2-way sync between multiple machines, like keeping a music collection on a Kodi box in sync with a PC, there is SyncThing.

 ### The Home Dir and normal desktop use